United Labour Party (New Zealand)

-The United Labour Party (ULP) of New Zealand was an early left-wing political party.
+The United Labour Party (ULP) of New Zealand was an early centre-left to left-wing political party.
 Founded in 1912, it represented the more moderate wing of the labour movement.
 In 1916 it joined with other political groups to establish the modern Labour Party.

 Origins

 The United Labour Party has its origins in the first Labour Party, a distinct organisation from the modern one.
 The first Labour Party had been established in 1910 after the perceived failure of its predecessor, the Independent Political Labour League.
 The Labour Party represented the moderate wing of the labour movement, with the Socialist Party representing the more radical faction.

 Initial unification

 By 1912 there was growing recognition that the division of the labour movement was costing votes, and a "unity conference" was called.
 The Socialists and the associated Federation of Labour (the "Red Feds") refused to attend, however, saying that they would continue to advocate their more hard-line positions.
 As such, the Unity Conference consisted only of the Labour Party, various moderate trade unions, and independent labour candidates.

 At the conclusion of the conference, it was agreed that the Labour Party, the moderate unions, and a number of independents would together form a new party.
 The new group was called the United Labour Party.
 The outcome of the conference was slightly disappointing for its organisers, as it had been hoped that the Socialists would join, but hopes for the new party were nevertheless high.

 Later the same year, the Waihi miners' strike occurred.
 The labour movement was split, with hard-liners praising the strikers and moderates condemning the action as dangerous and misguided.
 The United Labour Party took the latter path, believing that cautious negotiation was more effective than militant action.
 The strike was eventually suppressed by the government of William Massey, with one miner being killed.

 The strike created much disunity in the labour movement, and many believed that active measures were necessary to bring the movement closer together.
 As such, another "Unity Conference" was called in 1913.
 This time, the Socialist Party was willing to attend.
 After extensive negotiations, it was decided that the labour movement should speak with a single voice, and that the United Labour Party and the Socialist Party should merge.
 The new party would be called the Social Democratic Party.
 The union elements of the United Labour Party would be merged with the Socialist-affiliated Federation of Labour to produce the new United Federation of Labour.